-- 3. New housing shall comply with the National Floorspace Standards, Building for Life standards and should accord with the Accessible/Adaptable Dwelling standard M4(2) of the Building Regulations (and any relevant subsequent future standards) as proposed by the emerging Rother DaSA; - Any new housing development should be served by appropriate amenity space and encouragement will be given to developments that connect to local footpaths; - 5.
+- 4. Any new housing development should be served by appropriate amenity space and encouragement will be given to developments that connect to local footpaths; - 5.
 Parking provision should meet the relevant East Sussex County Council standards, be well designed, landscaped and be of porous or permeable construction; - New developments should be supported by a landscape scheme that is proportionate to the scale of the development having regard to the requirements of Policy CE2; - 7.
-The development will be expected to demonstrate that neighbouring properties and the proposed development are protected from all forms of pollution by following County Council guidance in the design;

-- New housing should include renewable energy as an integral part of the design and encouragement will be given to developments that exceed energy efficiency standards. - 9.
+The development will be expected to demonstrate that neighbouring properties and the proposed development are protected from all forms of pollution by following County Council guidance in the design; - 8.
+New housing should include renewable energy as an integral part of the design and encouragement will be given to developments that exceed energy efficiency standards; - 9.
 New housing developments should provide electric vehicle charging points.
 There should be at least one charging point per dwelling for houses and for flats which have an allocated car parking space.
 For flats which don't have an allocated parking space, provision needs to be made for a shared communal charging point.
 With regard to public car parking and residents car parking (both on-street and off-street), long term consideration needs to be made, in co-operation with ESCC and Rother DC, for the provision of electric vehicle charging points.